kamilburda/batcher/docs/sections/Customizing-Export.md

 ### Editing procedures

 When editing a procedure, you may (and sometimes have to) adjust its arguments.
-GIMP PDB procedures are usually accompanied with descriptions of the entire procedure as well as its arguments.
+GIMP PDB procedures are usually accompanied by descriptions of the entire procedure as well as its arguments.
 Hover over argument names to display tooltips describing them in more detail.
 The description for an argument often indicates the range of valid values.